azreco/azreco-tts-java/README.md

 # Usage example:

-java -jar azreco-tts-java-1.0.jar -a text/example-tr.txt -l tr-TR -i api_user_id -k api_token -o example-tr.wav
+java -jar azreco-tts-java-1.0.jar --input-type file -t text/example-tr.txt -l tr-TR -i api_user_id -k api_token -o example-tr.wav

+or

+java -jar azreco-tts-java-1.0.jar --input-type text -t "any text" -l tr-TR -i api_user_id -k api_token -o example-tr.wav

-In this example the application uploads 'example-tr.txt', synthesizes speech using our tr-TR text-to-speech engine and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.
+In this example for input type 'file' the application uploads 'example-tr.txt', synthesizes speech using our tr-TR text-to-speech engine and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.
+For input type 'text' the application sends text to the server, synthesizes speech using our tr-TR text-to-speech engine and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.

 # How to get user id and token?